Carrickmacross, Co. Monaghan

 (You can read the full text of Roberts' letters.)

+The Carrickmacross workhouse, together with the other three in the county, was closed on 1 April 1921.
 From the 1930s, the workhouse buildings were used for many years as a technical school.
 The chapel, dining hall, infirmary, idiot wards, fever sheds, etc. were demolished during the Second World Ward, when the Irish Army was practising for a potential attack from Hitler.

 The Farney Community Development Group is aiming to restore the buildings for a variety of local social and educational uses.
 In 2002, after a long period of neglect, the entrance block was renovated for use as offices.
 Future plans include restoration of the children's dormitory, the opening of a visitors' centre, and the purchase of the decaying rear building.